 - 2. If the password is incorrect, the following may happen: - You see a "wrong password" message and a prompt to try again.
-Enter the correct password to proceed. - If you enter an incorrect password several times in succession, the projector displays a request code and a message to contact Epson Support.
-When you contact Epson Support, provide the displayed request code and proof of ownership for assistance in unlocking the projector.
+Enter the correct password to proceed. - If the password is incorrect three times, you see a message that the projector is locked and a request code.
+Write down the code, then disconnect the power cord from the projector, reconnect it, turn the projector back on, and enter the password again. - If the password is incorrect 30 times in a row, the projector remains locked.
+You must contact Epson for service and provide the request code displayed with the locking message.